The Cave of the Sleeping Sharks (La Cueva de los Tiburones Dormidos), Isla Mujeres

 On 21 February 1998, Ramon Bravo passed away, having contributed so much to the world.
 He suffered a heart attack caused by an electrical shock in his home in Isla Mujeres.

-His ashes were laid to rest at the entrance of the cave of the sleeping sharks by his wife, Maria Vallejo, and priest, Eduardo Perez.
-Many were in attendance including the then president of Mexico, Ernesto Zedillo, his dear friend Jean-Michel Cousteau and many authorities.
+His ashes were laid to rest at the cave entrance of the sleeping sharks by his wife, Maria Vallejo, and priest, Eduardo Perez.
+Many were in attendance, including the then-president of Mexico, Ernesto Zedillo, his dear friend Jean-Michel Cousteau and many authorities.

-His ashes rest under a bronze plaque at the entrance and reads:
+His ashes rest under a bronze plaque at the entrance and read:

 Ramón Bravo, protector of the sea and the ocean, sleeps forever next to his sharks in this cave.
 Isla Mujeres 02–28–98.

 Carlos Garcia Castilla passed away in 2017.
-With his death, we said goodbye to another legend, one who had made the most incredible of discoveries.
+With his death, we said goodbye to another legend who had made the most incredible discoveries.

 A historical marker was erected for him and can be found in downtown Isla Mujeres here.